laitanawe/intro-to-bash/_episodes/03-create.md

 ### Step one: see where we are and what we already have
-We should still be in the `shell-lesson-data` directory on the Desktop, which we can checking using:
+We should still be in the `shell-lesson-data` directory on the Desktop, which we can check using:

 ~~~
 $ pwd